Graygzou/graygzou.github.io/jekyll/_includes/projects-content/native-ruins-content.markdown

 Overview
 --------------------
-Native Ruins is a 3D survival game made for a school project at the Université du Québec &#224 Chicoutimi (UQAC).
-The course is the following : <a href="https://cours.uqac.ca/8INF955">Design Principles and Video Games Development (8INF955)</a>.
+Native Ruins is a 3D survival game made for a school project at the Université du Québec à Chicoutimi (UQAC).
+The course is the following : [Design Principles and Video Games Development (8INF955)](https://cours.uqac.ca/8INF955).

 You play as Judy, a young 23 years old woman, who wake up on a desert island.
 Her goal is simple : escape the island.
 To done it, she will need wood, rope and a sail to build a raft.
 As she goes throught her adventure, she will discover totems that will give her more habilities usefull for archive her goal.

 #### Project Goals
 * Apply basics principles of game development with tools used in industry.